Our History

 Board of Directors

-Rest Haven has a volunteer Board of Directors made up of 16 Directors that meets twice a year.
-The Executive Director is the sole employee who coordinates all individual referrals, agency grants and all aspects of Rest Haven’s operations.
+Children’s Health Foundation’s volunteer Board of Directors meets twice a year.
+The Executive Director coordinates the Emergency Assistance Program, Special Grants, and all aspects of our operations.
 The Executive Director reports to the Board of Directors.

 - Christine Bryant Nelissen, Chair, Retired President & CEO, 2007